alex-lysenko-de/clipboard-plus/README.md

 - Press `CapsLock` + `PrnScr`
 - The script will prompt you to select an area via Snipping Tool.
 - It makes a screenshot and saves it in temp folder
-- Select the language in popup menu
+- Select a type of block and a language in popup menu
 - OCR will be performed and results saved in system clipboard
 - Press `Ctrl` + `V` to paste the text into Editor